dominikkipfer/DOLE/README.md

 ## Theoretical Foundation

-The system is built upon the theoretical framework of the **GOC-Ledger**, proposed by Eric Lavoie.
+The system is built upon the theoretical framework of the **GOC-Ledger**, proposed by Erick Lavoie.
 It utilizes **Grow-Only Counters (GOCs)** to track value transfers, ensuring that ledger states can mathematically converge through Strong Eventual Consistency without the need for a global consensus mechanism.
 DOLE extends this model by using certified hardware to locally enforce protocol rules, ensuring system integrity and preventing overspending or history forking.

 ## Key Features